 Drawing upon its unparalleled trial experience and in-house capabilities in electronic document management, the Willenken team effectively marshalled testimonial and documentary evidence from more than three dozen fact and expert depositions taken remotely of witnesses from across seven countries, and over 145,000 documents—all under the case’s expedited schedule and during the restrictions of the COVID-19 pandemic.

 This culminated in a four-day, virtual trial featuring the testimony of fifteen witnesses, who were expertly questioned or defended by partners Paul Loh, Jason Wilson, and Amelia Sargent; of counsel Ashley Kirk; and senior associate Kenneth Trujillo-Jamison.
-The team further included partner Peter Shimamoto, of counsel Lika Miyake, and staff attorney Sherin Varghese.
+The team further included partner Peter Shimamoto and staff attorney Sherin Varghese.

 Click here for the September 22, 2021 Delaware Chancery Court decision in this case.